JJWallis/pomodoro-timer/README.md

 I have loved learning about custom hooks throughout this whole project and how versatile they are in refactoring our code.
 I can't wait to research more examples online and see how other developers have built their own to meet their specific needs.

 I am further keen to research more into Reducers and how they relate to other technologies I plan to learn in the future, most notably Redux.

-Reducers - more usecases + how that leads in Redux (apparently similar structure)

 ### Useful resources